swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 3. Create a monitoring job that pulls logs from the storage bucket and pushes Evidently snapshots to the UI workspace
 4. Schedule the monitoring job with a GitHub Actions workflow
-5. Access the dashboard and the JSON drift summary
+5. Access the dashboard and the drift reports
 6. Commit the changes to Git

 The following diagram illustrates the control flow at the end of this chapter: